Joseph Albright (journalist): Career

 Albright graduated from Williams College in 1958.
 During the summers of 1956 and 1957 he interned at the Denver Post, where he met fellow intern Madeleine Jana Korbel, whom he married on June 11, 1959.
 They had three daughters: twins Anne and Alice (born 1961) and Katie (born 1967), before divorcing in 1983.
 He worked at the Chicago Sun-Times from 1958 to 1961 before joining Newsday in 1961.
 In 1963, after the death of his aunt Alicia, he became aide to the president and publisher, his uncle Harry F. Guggenheim.
 He worked in New York and later became chief of the Washington, D.C. bureau.
 He resigned from Newsday in early 1971, and worked as a legislative aide to Maine Senator Edmund Muskie from 1971 to 1972.

 In 1972 he published a biography of vice president Spiro Agnew, What Makes Spiro Run.
 It was regarded as biased against Agnew, and a review in the Annals of the American Academy of Political and Social Science wrote Albright "leans so heavily on superficial commercial appeal that the book should be of little interest to serious political observers."

 From 1972 to 1975 Albright was a correspondent for the San Francisco Chronicle.
 He became a correspondent for Cox Newspapers in 1976, and in 1983 married fellow Cox journalist Marcia Kunstel, with whom he reported from various foreign locales including South Africa, Afghanistan, Moscow, and Beijing.
 He was a finalist for the 1980 Pulitzer Prize for National Reporting for a series on gas and oil policy on public lands.
+Albright and fellow Cox journalist Cheryl Arvidson won the 1981 Raymond Clapper Memorial Award "...for their series, 'The Snub-Nosed Killers: Handguns in America.'"
 He and his wife shared a 1988 Overseas Press Club award for foreign reporting for their feature "Stolen Childhood: A Global Report on the Exploitation of Children" and a 1991 National Headliner Award from the Press Club of Atlantic City for their reporting on the leadup to the Gulf War.